Course Schedule

 Termin:

 Inhalt: The course deals with applied, industrial, occupational, personnel, and work psychology as well as organizational behavior.
-Specifically, the course covers the following topics: (1) Human Attributes, Individual Differences, and Performance, (2) Job satisfaction, Commitment, and Organizational Citizenship Behavior, (3) Motivation and Self-regulation, (4) Job analysis and Job Design, (5) Training, Development, and Evaluation, (6) Stress, and (7) Leadership and Teams.
+Specifically, the course covers the following topics: (1) Individual Attributes and Work Performance, (2) Job satisfaction, Commitment, and Organizational Citizenship Behavior, (3) Work Motivation and Self-regulation, (4) Job analysis and Job Design, (5) Training, Development, and Evaluation, (6) Stress, and (7) Leadership and Teams.
+The course provides insights into established theories as well as latest scientific findings in the field.

 Dozent/in: Michael Gielnik